DrewDahlman/Mason/readme.md

 <img src='http://drewdahlman.com/experiments/mason/logo.png'>
 ##Mason.js
-Mason.js is a jQuery plugin that allows you to create a perfect grid of elements.
+Mason.js is a jQuery plugin that allows you to create a perfect grid of elements.<br/><br/>
+This is not Masonry, or Isotope or Gridalicious.
+Mason fills in those ugly gaps, and creates a perfectly filled space.

 ##USE
 <br/><br/>